nguyenhphilip/camino/content/posts/final-goodbye.md

 draft: false
 categories: "Camino de Santiago"
 ---

 I arrived in Belgium late in the afternoon.
 The weather was exceptional: half-clouded skies with no reservation of sunlight, a perfect balance of cool and warm.
 I exited from the train station and hoisted myself against a tall statue, eagerly looking for my squirrelly Belgium.
-15 minutes had passed before I noticed her standing only 20 meters behind me, clothed in a hoodie and a black leather jacket, gray faded jeans and the tall boots of an amazon.
-Upon realizing who it was looking at her, we sprinted at one another and embraced as someone had come home from war.
+15 minutes had passed before I noticed her standing only 20 meters behind me, clothed in a hoodie and a black leather jacket, gray faded jeans and the tall leather boots of an amazon.
+Upon realizing who was looking at her, we sprinted toward one another and embraced as someone had just come home from war.
 It felt good to hold her again.
-Her radiating eyes still had the ability to arrest me.
+Her radiating eyes still had the ability to fully arrest my sensibilities.

 We caught up over coffee at a nearby restaurant.
 She talked about the difficulties of returning home, the growing tension between her and her parents, and the continued struggle of trying to find balance within her medical studies.
 I told her about the rest of my time on the Camino – the magical moments, the people I met, reaching Santiago, the decision not to go further, saying goodbye.
 It was surreal, the fact that I was in Belgium, staying with someone I had met on the Camino, with M.

 I was still confused about my feelings toward her.
 I believed I was in love, but something about it just didn’t feel right.
 Was it because we had met on the Camino?
 Would it have been too good to be true?
 Or did I simply get the vibe that she didn’t love me back in the way I wanted her to?
-I was dancing on a thin wire, unsure of when I would fall.
+I was walking on a thin wire, unsure of when I would fall.

 ## <center>...</center>

-Later, we went to a park and continued our conversation.
+Later we went to a park and continued our conversation.
 The topic transitioned to love when she mentioned that S had sent her a firey, passionate email admitting that he had fallen in love with her the moment they met.
 She was confused and a bit bewildered by the letter.

 We often wondered why he was walking the Camino, a question which he always deflected or never gave a straight answer to.
 Maybe he wasn't ready to tell us why he was walking.

 For awhile, we brainstormed ideas of what his motivations were for walking the Camino.
 Maybe he was a lost-soul searching for love; maybe he was just a normal guy struggling in life like everyone else.
 Maybe he did something unforgivable back in his home country.
 Whatever the case, the Camino had a way of connecting people despite the mysteries – or perhaps because of them.
 On the Camino, the past wasn't as important as the fact that we were there, walking together, sharing our common humanity, sharing a love of the road.

 Eventually, our conversation transpired toward the topic of us – me and her – and she mentioned something I will never forget: “You know, back on the Camino, I could have fallen in love with you.
 We became so close so fast, and it scared me a little.
 But the reason I didn’t was that it would have changed the reasons for why we were there.”
 It was strange to talk so openly about us like this, but I replied that I understood and had felt the same way.
-Though, a different dialogue was occurring in my head: Yes, love does change people, but that’s precisely what makes it so beautiful.
+Though a different dialogue was playing in my head: Yes, love does change people, but that’s precisely what makes it so beautiful.
 Wasn’t the Camino about embracing all that comes your way?
 We dropped the topic and went to get dinner and ice cream.

 ## <center>...</center>

 We’re in her room, listening to Leonard Cohen.
 The question still lingers: do I love her?
 Does she love me?
 I won’t know until we talk about it.
 I won’t know until it's out in the open.
 I’m afraid.
 What if I jeopardize what we already have?
 No, we’re different.
 We can talk about anything and everything.

 My gut.
 A block of lead hanging from it.
-Something beating faster and faster.It wants to hide.
+Something beating faster and faster.
+It wants to hide.
 To run.
 To fly.
 To breathe.
-Vessels contract.
-A river flows.
-Again.
-Again.
-Again.

-I am brittle glass, a thin sheet of paper on the eve of some forlorn Christmas.
+I am brittle glass, a thin sheet of paper on the eve of an unanticipated storm.
 In the distance, a gust with the power to break trees, and men.
-It kindles a fire that resembles courage.
+A fire begins to kindle.

-I turn toward M. She looks straight through me.
+I turn toward M. She looks straight at me.
+Through me.
 Inaudible words enter the air.
 Time collapses.

-“I'm in love with you.”
+“Hey, I'm in love with you.”

 Silence.